WICG/turtledove/PRODUCT_LEVEL.md

 The product-focused approach is compatible with many recommender systems employed in ecommerce retargeting today.
 Many state of the art systems follow the approach of scoring an item's usefulness to a single user.
 On the other hand, research on recommender systems working on clusters of users is scarce.

-Adopting product-level focus will allow us to continue to use the recommender systems of today nearly as-is.
+At RTB House, adopting product-level focus will allow us to continue to use the recommender systems of today nearly as-is.
 There are some details, of course, but conceptually, we just need to get rid of very rare products and then just run the old algorithm.
 This greatly cuts the amount of effort required to adopt to TURTLEDOVE.
 The current recommender systems are a result of many years of development of teams of engineers and data scientists.

 In vanilla, creative-level TURTLEDOVE, the recommender systems will likely have to be designed and built from scratch.
 The minimal audience threshold applied on the creative level is a difficult restriction.
 So far, no estimate is available on the impact it will have on recommendation quality and CTR, but we believe it would be very high.